jjmedinaariza/modelling_book/docs/03-visualisation.md

 <img src="03-visualisation_files/figure-html/unnamed-chunk-23-1.png" width="672" />

 The plot now is a bit clearer.
-It seems pretty evident that the distribution of crime is slightly different between these two types of towns.
+It seems pretty evident that the distribution of crime is quite different between these two types of towns.

 ##Visualising numerical variables: Density plots